 Islas Canarias opened in 1977 and was one of the first Cuban restaurant institutions in Miami.
-The original location in Little Havana was sold a few years ago, but their two Kendall locations are still home to the best croquetas in the city, along with a really good Cubano sandwich.
+The original location in Little Havana was sold a few years ago, but their three locations are still home to the best croquetas in the city, along with a really good Cubano sandwich.